๐Ÿซถ๐ŸฝPsychology of Language

 Pragmatics

-• How context shapes language interpretation—explains why "Can you pass the salt?" is a request, not a question about ability
+Pragmatics is the study of how context shapes language interpretation.
+It explains why "Can you pass the salt?" functions as a request, not a genuine question about your physical ability.

 Discourse

-• Language beyond the sentence level—encompasses conversations, narratives, essays, and extended communication
+Discourse refers to language beyond the sentence level: conversations, narratives, essays, arguments, and any form of extended communication.

-Compare: Pragmatics vs. Discourse—pragmatics focuses on how context affects meaning interpretation, while discourse examines the structure and organization of extended language.
-Pragmatics asks "what does this mean here?" while discourse asks "how does this connect to what came before?"
+Compare: Pragmatics vs. Discourse: pragmatics focuses on how context affects meaning interpretation, while discourse examines the structure and organization of extended language.
+Pragmatics asks "what does this mean here?" while discourse asks "how does this connect to what came before and after?"

 Quick Reference Table